-A few decades ago no one would have believed that artificial intelligence for law firms would become widespread within the first quarter of the 21st century.
+A few decades ago no one would have believed that artificial intelligence and law firms would become a widespread combination within the first quarter of the 21st century.
 Many believe that artificial intelligence (AI) will lead to the mass replacement of humans in the workplace.
 However, according to MIT the use of AI systems will result in a net gain in jobs.
 With the growing sophistication of AI systems and client’s ever-increasing demands on their lawyers, it’s time for law firms to embrace innovation in legal services – including artificial intelligence.

 AI will help lawyers and staff by decreasing time needed to execute mundane, tedious tasks which results in more time to focus on business-critical activities.
 In this blog we highlight the areas that AI will transform in the legal profession in years to come.